 “The public isn’t being told the whole truth.”

-And he’s not alone in his concerns either as most of those opposing Oxitec’s proposal have based their objections around the still-remaining unknowns.
+He’s not alone in his concerns, either.
+Most of those opposing Oxitec’s proposal have based their objections on the still-remaining unknowns.

-“Clearly, the Florida Keys Mosquito Control District (FKMCD) and biotech company called Oxitec are running an uncontrollable ‘experiment.’
-Experiments of this nature are supposed to be first conducted in a locked down laboratory,” according to a clearly opposed Natural Society report on the subject.
+“Clearly, the Florida Keys Mosquito Control District (FKMCD) and a biotech company called Oxitec are running an uncontrollable ‘experiment.’
+Experiments of this nature are supposed to be first conducted in a locked down laboratory,” according to a Natural Society report.

 “In case things go awry, all the damage can be contained.
-However, once this GMO mosquito genie is let out of the bottle, there is no getting it back in.”
+However, once this GMO mosquito genie is let out of the bottle, it is not getting back in.”

 The concerns of those opposing the initiative are easy to understand.
-Above all else, the simple truth of the matter is that nobody knows for sure what will happen once these oft-dubbed ‘Frankenstein Mosquitoes’ are released into the wild to go about their business.
+Above all else, the simple truth is that nobody knows what will happen once these oft-dubbed ‘Frankenstein Mosquitoes’ are released into the wild to go about their business.
 Will they be effective?
-And what are the potential risks of synthetic mosquito DNA being passed onto humans or other animal through bites?
+And what are the potential risks of synthetic mosquito DNA being passed onto humans or other animals through bites?

-As is often the case, it will be impossible to gauge both the effectiveness and the safety of such a radical program for many years to come – and by that time any ill-effects or dangers will likely be irreversible.
-Suffice to say, the FDA needs some convincing and there’s still no sign of the go-ahead being given, but Oxitech continues to push for what it claims could (at least in theory) be the only workable solution to the world’s growing Dengue Fever crisis.
+As is often the case, it will be impossible to gauge both the effectiveness and the safety of such a radical program for many years to come – and by that time, any ill-effects or dangers will likely be irreversible.
+Suffice it to say that the FDA needs some convincing, and there’s still no sign of the go-ahead being given.
+Still, Oxitec continues to push for what it claims could (at least in theory) be the only workable solution to the world’s growing Dengue Fever crisis.

 References and Further Reading:

-Eddie Jones is a British national from the North of England, who graduated university with First Class BA Honors in Journalism and has been working as a professional writer since 2010.
+Eddie Jones is a British national from the North of England who graduated from university with First Class BA Honors in Journalism and has been working as a professional writer since 2010.
 He also has an FND in Journalism and Media Production.
-Eddie traveled extensively in Ireland, the USA and Thailand and now makes his home in Krakow, Poland where he lives with his fiancé.
-While he is not writing, he enjoys music, skiing, playing the guitar, and pretending he has a clue in the kitchen.
+Eddie traveled extensively in Ireland, the USA, and Thailand and now makes his home in Krakow, Poland, where he lives with his fiancé.
+While not writing, he enjoys music, skiing, playing the guitar, and pretending he has a clue in the kitchen.

 Submit your story or essay to Buzzworthy Blogs.